 Committee/Unit Control Mechanism Details of its Functions Audit Committee The Audit Committee oversees how management monitors compliance with the Food Group's risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the Food Group.
 The Committee meets on a quarterly basis to exercise its functions and consider the foregoing.
-The Audit Committee assists the Board in fulfilling its oversight responsibility of the Food Group's corporate governance process relating to the: (i) quality and integrity of the Food Group's financial statements and financial reporting process and the Food Group's systems of internal accounting and financial controls; (ii) performance of the internal auditors; (iii) annual independent audit of the Food Group's financial statements, the engagement of the independent auditors and the evaluation of the independent auditors' qualifications, independence and performance; (iv) compliance by the Food Group with legal and regulatory requirements, including the Food Group's disclosure control and procedures; (v) evaluation of management's process to assess and manage the Food Group's enterprise risk issues; and (v) fulfillment of the other responsibilities set out by the Board.
+The Audit Committee assists the Board in fulfilling its oversight responsibility of the Food Group's corporate governance process relating to the: (i) quality and integrity of the Food Group's financial statements and financial reporting process and the Food Group's systems of internal accounting and financial controls; (ii) performance of the internal auditors; (iii) annual independent audit of the Food Group's financial statements, the engagement of the independent auditors and the evaluation of the independent auditors and the evaluation of the independent auditors' qualifications, independence and performance; (iv) compliance by the Food Group with legal and regulatory requirements, including the Food Group's disclosure control and procedures; (v) evaluation of management's process to assess and manage the Food Group's enterprise risk issues; and (v) fulfillment of the other responsibilities set out by the Board.
 Internal Audit Group The Internal Audit Group is responsible for independently validating the risk management of each business unit and certain corporate staff units of the Food Group.
 The Company's Internal Audit Group conducts a periodic audit of business units and certain support staff units of the Food Group to ensure compliance with approved risk management policies, and makes recommendations for improvement to the heads of such units.
-Management Committees of Business Units and Corporate Staff Units The Management Committee of each business unit and corporate staff unit of the Food Group is responsible for ensuring compliance with all financial and operational controls in the business or support unit, as the case may be, and implements internal control as part of the total system to achieve the goals of the Food Group.
-Management Committees conduct a regular evaluation of existing policies, systems and procedures to ensure that these remain relevant and effective to the current operating environment.
-Further, Management Committees shall give prompt and cooperative consideration to recommended improvement measures made by independent internal or external audit groups.
+Management Committees of Business Units and Corporate Staff Units The Management Committee of each business unit and corporate staff unit of the Food Group is responsible for ensuring compliance with all financial and operational controls in the business or Management Committees conduct a regular evaluation of existing policies, systems and procedures to ensure that these remain relevant and effective to the current operating environment.